dennisdrenner/FENano_Project4/README.md

-Run application by opening or dragging index.html into a web browser
+Run application by navigating to 'dist' folder and dragging index.html into a web browser.
+The dist folder contains files which have been optimized by gulp.
+You can also run the app by navigating to the 'app' folder and dragging the index.html file into a browser, though the files in 'app' have not been optimized.

 Optimizations in views/js/main.js and style.css